sc0v0ne/LearnAI/ml/data_science_primer.md

 # Error Metrics in Machine Learning

 Evaluating your machine learning algorithm is an essential part of any project.

-Your model may give you satisfying results when evaluated using a metric say accuracy_score but may give poor results when evaluated against other metrics such as logarithmic_loss or any other such metric.
+A model may give you satisfying results when evaluated using a metric say accuracy_score but may give poor results when evaluated against other metrics such as logarithmic_loss or any other such metric.

 Most of the times we use classification accuracy to measure the performance of our model, however it is not enough to truly judge our model.

 It is also worth mentioning that _metric_ is different from _loss function_.